jessie-codes/golang-cat-cafe/docs/REST.md

 We can also access the value of that parameter using `c.Param("personality")`.
 Build out the endpoint to return the filtered result.
 You can test your endpoint by going to [http://localhost:8080/cat/diva](http://localhost:8080/cat/diva).
 If your code is working, you should recieve a response with just two cats.

-## Part Four - Handling Empty Responses
+## Task Four - Handling Empty Responses

 What if we pass in a personality that doesn't match any of our cats?
 Right now, we would return a `Cats` struct with an empty `List`.
 A better experience might be to return a `404` to indicate we could not find any matching cats.